SpoddyCoder/scube-tools/README.md

 # SpoddyCoder Kube Tools

-`scube-tools` is a suite of simple Kubernetes helper tools.
+`scube-tools` is a suite of simple but useful Kubernetes helper tools.

 These should all be considered beta, only my setups / systems have been tested.
 PR's welcome!

-## Assumptions, Requirements, Optional Installation
+## Requirements / Assumptions

 * `kubectl` installed
 * `~/.kube/config` exists
 * All commands use the `current-context` defined in `~/.kube/config`
     * If you manage multiple clusters, check you are using the right context!
-* You have correct permissions for the namespaces + resources you want to query
+* You have correct permissions for the namespaces + resources you want to query / modify

+## Usage + Optional Installation

-The tools can be run directly, so just copy wherever you need and run...
+The tools can be run directly, so just copy wherever you need and run, eg:

-eg: `./find-pod-and tail my-app`
+`./find-pod-and tail my-app`

 If you want them available system wide, do something like this...